-The BA (Hons) Tourism and Events Management is designed for people who are interested in the tourism sector and have a particular interest in events management.
-The modules provide a broad range of knowledge and skills that are required by tourism and event managers and policy-makers.
-The course delivers a broad based understanding of both sectors and specialist studies in event production and logistics, event technology and events and regeneration, and staging an event.
-There are opportunities to undertake placements and gain practical experience within the sectors.
+The BA (Hons) Tourism with Business is designed for people who are interested in the tourism sector and have a particular interest in business.
+The modules provide a broad range of knowledge and skills that are required by tourism managers and policy-makers.
+The course delivers a broad based understanding of the sector and there are opportunities to undertake placements and gain practical experience.